Weasel Creative — Header

 Published April 2026

-Planning a 3D animation project is a bit like booking a summer holiday or starting a renovation.
-Plan it properly and everything runs smoothly.
-Give it the right amount of time and there's room to actually refine the work and get it where it needs to be.
+Planning a 3D animation project is a bit like booking a holiday or starting a renovation.
+Give it the right amount of time and there's room to refine the work and get it right.

 As a general rule: 2 to 4 weeks for simple work, 4 to 8 weeks for standard commercial projects, and 8 to 12+ weeks for high-end cinematic output.